-Global LMS — What does that term mean to you?
+Global LMS.
+What does that term mean to you?
 Truth is, it means different things to different organizations.

-For example, some global organizations must manage employee training and compliance at multiple locations around the world, in local languages, delivered or created by local learning groups, while simultaneously supporting customer and channel partner learning in those regions.
+For example, some must manage employee training and compliance at multiple locations around the world, in local languages, delivered or created by local learning groups, while simultaneously supporting customer and channel partner learning in those regions.
 This example would drive the need for multiple integrations, audience domains with high levels of configurability, delegated administration, certain language localizations, localized content and regional reporting.

 Not complex enough?
 Here’s another scenario.
 If you run a commercial training company with global reach and multiple organizational clients, you’re likely to need a solution that offers private client views, localized branding and communications, campaign management and reporting, public and private catalog management, course and resource content management, single sign-on and CRM integration, currency and taxation management, sophisticated ecommerce and time zone management capabilities, and integration with accounting and other business systems — oh yeah –and a full mobile experiences.
-How can buyers possibly find the best fit, let alone make it all work?

 In our recent webinar, we explored many issues that influence global LMS success beyond functionality.
 But below is a look at the three levels of sophistication you can expect to find in the global LMS marketplace: